 The Trial Steering Committee will be responsible for drafting the main reports from the study and for review of any other reports.
 In general, papers initiated by the Trial Steering Committee (including the primary manuscript) will be written in the name of the RECOVERY Collaborative Group, with individual investigators named personally at the end of the report (or, to comply with journal requirements, in web-based material posted with the report).

-The Trial Steering Committee will also establish a process by which proposals for additional publications (including from independent external researchers) are considered by the Trial Steering Committee.
-The Trial Steering Committee will facilitate the use of the study data and approval will not be unreasonably withheld.
-However, the Trial Steering Committee will need to be satisfied that any proposed publication is of high quality, honours the commitments made to the study participants in the consent documentation and ethical approvals, and is compliant with relevant legal and regulatory requirements (e.g. relating to data protection and privacy).
-The Trial Steering Committee will have the right to review and comment on any draft manuscripts prior to publication.
+Proposals for additional analyses and publications using trial data (including from independent external researchers) are considered by the Trial Steering Committee or, when the data have been transferred to them, the Data Access Committee of the Infectious Diseases Data Observatory (an organisation that hosts a dedicated data-sharing platform; www.iddo.org).
+The relevant committee will facilitate the use of the study data and approval will not be unreasonably withheld.
+However, the committee will need to be satisfied that any proposed publication is of high quality, honours the commitments made to the study participants in the consent documentation and ethical approvals, and is compliant with relevant legal and regulatory requirements (e.g. relating to data protection and privacy).
+The committee will have the right to review and comment on any draft manuscripts prior to publication.

 Substudies